 EuroDreams 2025 Changes

-- Special Superdraws will be introduced
+• Special Superdraws will be introduced

-- The prize for matching five numbers will be increased
+• The prize for matching five numbers will be increased

-Four Super Draws in 2025
+New Super Draws

 Changes to Prize Fund

-There will be no changes to the jackpot apart from in the four Superdraws, but the prize money for the other categories is set to be redistributed.
+There will be no changes to the jackpot apart from in the Superdraws, but the prize money for the other categories is set to be redistributed.
 A higher percentage of the prize fund will now be allocated to the third prize level – for matching five of the six main numbers.
 The estimated payout for the third prize is currently around €100, but it is set to increase significantly.
-The prize fund percentages for categories four and five will also be recalculated.
+You could win around €500.

 EuroDreams History